UedneyMorais/gs-multi-module/README.md

 3. **Improved readability** - Consistent spacing and markdown formatting
 4. **Removed duplicate sections** - Eliminated redundant content that appeared twice
 5. **Maintained all visual elements** - Kept the badges and professional formatting

-### How to Use:
-1. Copy this entire content
-2. Paste into a new `README.md` file in your project root
-3. Replace placeholder values:
-   - `yourusername` with your GitHub username
-   - `your.email@example.com` with your contact email
-   - Add any project-specific details in the relevant sections

-Would you like me to add any additional sections such as:
-- API documentation with sample requests/responses?
-- Deployment instructions for different environments?
-- Screenshot examples of the running application?